Using the Student Email List for Recruitment

 How do I send an email on this list?

-Once you send your HREB approval letter to Paul Chauvet, you can email your recruitment letter to: firstname.lastname@example.org (and CC email@example.com at the same time).
+Once you send your HREB approval letter to Paul Chauvet, you can email your recruitment letter to: email@example.com (and CC firstname.lastname@example.org at the same time).
 Note: you have to send from your campus email account (hawkmail for students, Zimbra for faculty/staff).
+Send it exactly as you want the students who receive the email to see it.
+Don’t put a preface asking that the message be passed through to the list.
+It cannot be altered on our end before sending.

 What should I say in my recruitment email?